 Finally, if you want a cost-effective solution to pick up acorns from yard but don’t want to use your hands, a rake always works.
 It’s the last step in our list of how to pick up acorns in your yard.

 Raking up acorns helps you gather debris into one pile, which you can then scoop up and dispose of.
-However, if you have a giant lawn with several Oaks, you’re better off using a more powerful acorn pickup tool.
+However, if you have a giant lawn with several Oaks, you’re better off using a more powerful acorn pick up tool or acorn collector.
 Rakes are good for smaller jobs, however.
-While not the best way to pick up acorns, it works.
+While not the best acorn pick up tool, it works.

 And that’s how to clean up acorns from your yard.

-If your yard is sizable and you feel overwhelmed, contact the Houston lawn service experts at Zodega TIS.
+If your yard is sizable and you feel overwhelmed because your best acorn pick up tool or acorn collector is not enough, contact the Houston lawn service experts at Zodega TIS.